psychemedia/storytelling-notes/and-the-girl-played-on.md

 But as the witch waited, there was no sign of Anwen.
 There were no footsteps on the stairs.
 The old woman waited; and waited, and waited some more.
 She looked out of the window.

 "Aargghhhh...." she screamed.
-"Bag of Bones, where are you, get up, get up, the tree is bare: Anwen has discovered our secret.
+"Rhoswen, where are you, get up, get up, the tree is bare: Anwen has discovered our secret.
 She's stolen the leaves."

 She ran down the stairs...
 Saw the rope, and the collar, empty in the pig sty: "arrghh, she's freed the young man.
 They're escaping to the forest, that's where I'd go.
 Get up, get up, and set off after them.
 Get up, get up, and bring me back whatever you can find".

-And so Bag o' Bones pulled on her clothes, and as swift as thought, she set off on the chase, up, and out of the house.
+Rhoswen pulled on her clothes, setting off on the chase, as swift as thought, up, and out of the house.

 Anwen, and the young man, were running, and running, along the path, through the forest; behind them, they could sense, they could *hear*, the sound of pursuit, getting closer, getting closer...

 There was no way they could escape; all they could do was hide: Anwen took out a leaf, tapped the boy and herself: "you, be a pond; I will be a duck..."

 Just in time.
-Around the corner, came Bag of Bones.
+Around the corner, came Rhoswen.
 The footsteps she'd been following through the woods had ended.
 A bit odd...

 "Little duck!
 Little duck? did you see a young woman, and a young man, come by this way."